RobinLinus/my-tiny-little-infinite-universe/README.md

 # My tiny little infinite Universe

 *My tiny little infinite universe* is a thought experiment on entropy.
 We create a simple universe.
 Our universe is just a bit string.
 Of course, we want to have an infinite universe so it is an infinite bit string.
 We want to run our universe on a regular laptop.
-So we start with a completely empty universe.
+So we start with a completely empty universe, which we can represent easily:

 ```javascript
 function stateAt(position){